dilsson17/Email-Gateway-Lab/README.md

 ## Key Takeaways

 - Email is one of the biggest attack vectors out there, so having something that checks emails before they reach the user is really important.
-- Amavis is what makes everything work together — it sits in the middle and coordinates SpamAssassin and ClamAV so Postfix doesn't have to deal with each one separately.
+- Amavis is what makes everything work together.
+It sits in the middle and coordinates SpamAssassin and ClamAV so Postfix does not have to deal with each one separately.
-- Connecting the logs to Splunk showed me how important visibility is — without it, you wouldn't even know an email got blocked.
+- Connecting the logs to Splunk showed me how important visibility is.
+Without it, you would not even know an email got blocked.
-- Writing the Bash script to automate the spam tests made me realize how useful scripting is for security tasks — instead of typing the same commands over and over, one script does it in seconds.
+- Writing the Bash script to automate the spam tests made me realize how useful scripting is for security tasks.
+Instead of typing the same commands over and over, one script does it in seconds.
 - This lab helped me understand how phishing detection works at the network and infrastructure level, not just on the endpoint.